HaydenMcParlane/ProjectManagementSystem/README.md

 # ProjectManagementSystem
 Undergraduate class project.
 An MVC Application using ASP.NET and Entity Framework.
 All design decisions were left up to the group members to decide and research.
+I was solely responsible for the backend (the controller and the model) as well as for high-level software architecture and engineering.

 To Use the App:
 	1) The username and password are identical.